securityclippy/coredns/plugin/forward/README.md

   Requests that match none of these names will be passed through.
 * `force_tcp`, use TCP even when the request comes in over UDP.
 * `health_checks`, use a different **DURATION** for health checking, the default duration is 0.5s.
-  A value of 0 disables the healthchecks completely.
+  A value of 0 disables the health checks completely.
 * `max_fails` is the number of subsequent failed health checks that are needed before considering a backend to be down.
 If 0, the backend will never be marked as down.
 Default is 2.
 * `expire` **DURATION**, expire connections after this time, the default is 10s.